linked-db/linked-ql/README.md

 </div>

-Linked QL is a modern, simplistic database abstraction that ridiculously shortens the SQL you write and the schema management work you do.
+Linked QL is a modern, simplistic database abstraction that ridiculously streamlines the amount of both the SQL you write and the schema management work you do.

 <details><summary><i>What does it do at a high level?</i></summary>